189 bespoke DR7 luminaires feature in an innovative scheme from Neolight for Dubai’s new Opera House.

 The housings were conceived so that regardless of the angle of each panel within the undulating ceiling, the luminaire body always remains perpendicular to the floor space, allowing for precise and accurate remote positioning.

-The remote control of the DR7s were crucial in meeting the cost-efficient objectives for the scheme.
-As the Opera House can focus the luminaire’s beam on the desired location without the expensive need for ladders, scaffolding or mechanical lifts, and the associated risks with such methods, the DR7 is an economically sound solution for the auditorium.
+The remote control of the DR7s was crucial in meeting the cost-efficient objectives of the scheme.
+As the Opera House can focus the luminaire’s beam on the desired location without the expensive need for ladders, scaffolding, or mechanical lifts, and the associated risks with such methods, the DR7 is an economically-sound solution for the auditorium.

 With the use of iDirect’s Light Plan feature, which offers a friendly user interface of a reflected ceiling plan with luminaires plotted to scale, it is simple for staff members to identify and control each fixture.

-The complete lighting scheme for the Dubai Opera House from Neolight is one that delivers the perfect accompaniment to Atkins’s structural basis, realising the dhow concept for the external of the building, while delivering a technically advanced solution that affirms the ground-breaking transforming interior.
+The complete lighting scheme for the Dubai Opera House from Neolight delivers the perfect accompaniment to Atkins’s structural basis, realizing the dhow concept for the exterior of the building while delivering a technically-advanced solution that affirms the ground-breaking transforming interior.

-The finished scheme was recognised for its achievements in architectural lighting design at the 2016 Light Middle East Awards, where Neolight were awarded the Entertainment & Leisure Lighting Project of the Year award.
+The finished scheme was recognized for its achievements in architectural lighting design at the 2016 Light Middle East Awards, where Neolight was awarded the Entertainment & Leisure Lighting Project of the Year award.